gamecook/Impact-Bootstrap/readme.md

 * **door.js** is simple door that allows the player to hide inside without taking damage.
 The door can be extended to offer rewards to the player for going inside or when leaving.
 * **elevator.js** is a complex moving platform comprised of two invisibly moving platforms that stay in sync and form the top and bottom of the elevator.
 This allows the player to stand on top and not fall through the bottom of the elevator while still walking through it.
 It also has the ability to crush other entities that extend the `base-actor` class.
-* **levelexit.js** allows the player to exit a level and load a new one.
-You supply a new level name in Weltmeister when placing the entity on the map.
+* **levelexit.js** allows the player to exit a level.
+When the player enters this invisible entity it calls `exitLevel()` which is injected into the `ig.game` class allowing you to handle exiting to the next level.
+The is useful of showing an end of level screen or simply returning to beginning of the game or start/level picker screen.
 * **outofbounds.js** is an invisible area that calls an `outofbounds()` handler on any entity that collides with it.
 This method is automatically added to any entity that extends the base-actor class.
 It is useful for holes in floors or areas that should instantly kill an entity.
 * **spawner.js** - will spawn other entities based on a set time and has a built-in object pool.
 When an entity is created via the spawner, they will get a reference to the spawner instance in the settings object passed into the `init()` constructor.
 This allows spawned entities to call back to the spawner when destroyed in order to return to the pool.
 * **text.js** is a simple entity that can display text on maps.
 This is useful for anywhere you would need text on a map without having to generate tiles for it.
 Also, these entities can be set to *fixed* collision so other entities can stand on them. *(This entity still needs to be optimized and incurs in a `draw()` call for every letter being rendered.
 Future versions of this entity will cache its bitmap data to speed up rendering.)*